patternfly/pf-codemods/packages/pf-codemods/README.md

 ### emptyStateVariant-rename-values [(#8737)](https://github.com/patternfly/patternfly-react/pull/8737)

-We've renamed the EmptyStateVariant enum values 'small' to 'sm' and 'large' to 'lg'.
+We've renamed the EmptyStateVariant enum and prop values 'small' to 'sm' and 'large' to 'lg'.

 #### Examples